xpack/web-jekyll/pages/install.md

 ![The Node Download page]({{ site.baseurl }}/assets/images/2019/nodejs-org.png)

 The general procedure is to download the package suitable for your platform and install it as usual.
+For GNU/Linux and macOS, the recommended procedure is to use a version manager (see below).
 The result is a binary program named `node` (that can be used to execute JavaScript code from the terminal), and a link named `npm`, pointing to the `npm-cli.js` script, which is part of the Node module that implements the npm functionality (on Windows instead of soft links, `.cmd` stubs are used).

-{% include tip.html content="Due to a misconception, some distributions
+{% include tip.html content="Due to a misconception, some
-offer to install Node with administrative rights; this is not a problem for Node itself, but will also require administrative rights for using npm and xpm;
+distributions offer to install Node with administrative rights;
+this is not a problem
+for Node itself, but will also require administrative rights for using npm and xpm;
 to simplify maintenance, the preferred method is to install Node/npm